 2. DO YOU ONLY DESIGN MODERN (OR CLASSICAL) BUILDINGS?

-We design buildings to suit our client’s taste: Personally we have a contemporary outlook, but as can be seen from our portfolio we are proficient in both more traditional “styles” and contemporary buildings.
+We design buildings according to the client’s requirements.
+Whilst we predominantly have a contemporary outlook, we are also proficient in classical styles.

 4. What is the hallmark of your typical residential buildings?